nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 |id|For a Save method, this should be set to the id of a newly saved record.
 If set, the javascript will reload this record into the form.|
 |data|Arbitrary data to send to the javascript.
 For instance, `batchstatus` uses this to get the batch progress data.|

 Note that `AppModule` provides `SaveRecord` and `DeleteRecord` methods which will save or delete a record and return a suitably filled in AjaxReturn.
 For simple single record updates you can do your validation on the supplied data, then return the result of `SaveRecord`.
-Note that the `Utils.Check` method (which checks its first argument is true, and thors an exception with the supplied message if not) is a useful shorthand for validation checks.
+Note that the `Utils.Check` method (which checks its first argument is true, and throws an exception with the supplied message if not) is a useful shorthand for validation checks.

 ## DumbForm